Skip to content

 Next Steps

-📝 Multiple Choice Test - Module D
+📝 Multiple Choice Test - Session 8

 Test your understanding of Security & Compliance for enterprise agent systems:

 Question 1: What is the core principle of zero-trust security architecture?
-A) Trust all internal network traffic by default

 B) Never trust, always verify every request regardless of source